aschneiderman/talon-notes/pages/up-next.md

 ## This Week Punch List

 get fluent with emails
-- try reading an email to chipmunks
 - how to move, delete lines: move, paste, chuck
-- save it
 - revise my cursorsless page
 - curserless: blue versus green: cursorless settings
 blue: